neufang/nDegreeFriends/README.md

 The motivation:
 - *Transitive Relation*: Given a user A, if B is a n-degree friend of A, C is a m-degree friend of A, then B and C are (m+n)-degree friends, mutually.
-- *Shortest Path*: If there exists several paths of connecting user B and C, the min path is chosen as the final friend-degree between them.
+- *Shortest Path*: If there exists several paths of connecting user B and C, the length of a shortest path is chosen as the final friend-degree between them.

 Following those ideas, initially `friends_mapper.py` emit all friend pairs and the degrees ( =1 as they are directly connected).